 - a) Require that site specific flood risk assessments be carried out to establish minimum ground floor levels(s) for new developments in areas of potential flood risk in accordance with The Planning System and Flood Risk Guidelines for Planning Authorities (2009) & Circular PL2/2014 (as updated/superseded).
-The appropriate level to meet this standard should be determined using the best available information at the time. - b) All details to be agreed in writing with the area engineer and submitted as part of a planning application.
+The appropriate level to meet this standard should be determined using the best available information at the time. - b) Ensure that all manholes will be raised to a minimum level of 38.2 OD in the lower floodplain (below the Dublin Road Bridge) and 39.2 OD in the middle flood plain (above the Dublin Road Bridge).
+Sewers will be sealed to ensure that flood water doesn't gain access and overload the public waste water treatment plant at Pollboy. - c) All details to be agreed in writing with the area engineer and submitted as part of a planning application.